dubioushistory/dubioushistory.github.io/_posts/2021-02-27-piri-reis-map-of-1513.md

 > No one now living has seen a map like this.
 I have composed and constructed it using about twenty maps and mappaemundi; these are the maps which were composed in the time of Alexander of the Two Horns, and which show the inhabited portion of the earth.
 The Arabs call these maps ja'fariya.

 >  I have used eight ja'fariya maps, an Arab map of India and four recent Portuguese maps - these maps show the sea of Sind, India and China according to mathematical principles - and also a map of the western regions drawn by Colombo.
 The final farm was arrived at by reducing all these maps to the same scale.
 Therefore the present map is as accurate for the Seven Seas as the maps of our own countries used by sailors.

-  Paul Kahle, the first scholar to write about the map, suggested that the Caribbean portion of it was based on a map drawn by Columbus himself, just as Pîrî Reis states.
-If so, this Turkish map is the only evidence we possess for how Columbus visualized his discoveries.

 ## Antarctica